I know why people search “Why I Left eXp Realty” so often.

 Some Agents Who Join Don’t Have The Proper Attitude or Personality

-The most obvious reason why realtors shouldn’t sign up with eXp Realty is their own mindset.
+The most apparent reason why realtors shouldn’t sign up with eXp Realty is their mindset.

 If someone lacking in initiative joins eXp Realty, they won’t have success.

-I’m not trying to discourage folks here; I’m simply being frank.
+I’m not discouraging folks here; I’m simply being frank.

 I’d say this is the primary cause of failure for eXp Realty agents.